Hemlock

 Appearance

-The hemlock grows to a height of 1 to 2 metres and smells unpleasantly of mouse urine.
-The stalk of the hemlock is hollow, finely grooved and has bluish frosting.
+Spotted hemlock germinates both in autumn and early spring.
+Within the first year it forms a rosette and the inflorescence forms the following year.
+The plant grows to a height of 1 to 2 metres and smells unpleasantly of mouse urine.
+The stem of the spotted hemlock is hollow, finely grooved and has a bluish colour.
 The lower part of the stem is spotted red.
 The white flowers have 5 petals and are arranged in umbels consisting of 7 - 15 rays.
 The plant flowers from June to September and develops grey-green to brownish, notched fruits.
 The leaves are 2 - 3-pinnate, with a dark green upper side and a grey-green underside.
 The individual leaf sections are coarsely toothed.

 Distribution

-The hemlock is widespread throughout Europe.
+The spotted hemlock is widespread throughout Europe.
 It is found in typical ruderal areas such as rubble heaps, fallow land, field margins and roadsides.
 The plant is considered a nitrogen indicator.
+The plant is not a typical arable weed.
+Nevertheless, the species can occur locally on arable land, particularly in winter oilseed rape and sparse cereal crops.

 Health risk